hamish/graphfetch/README.md

 	pass
 ```

-A nieve implementation of this attachment would be source.target = source.target_key.get()
+A naive implementation of this attachment would be source.target = source.target_key.get()

 ### TARGET_KEY
 A single key is stored on the target object.
 This is the more standard pattern in relational databases where repeated properties are not commonly used.
 Results in a list being attached to the source object.